jsvazic/GAHelloWorld/scala/README.md

 the third one, <i>GAHelloWorld</i>, only exists as a driver for the application.

+### Akka Support
+This latest set of changes includes [Akka](http://akka.io/) support, which provides the ability for evolving new chromosomes in a parallel fashion.
+This is overkill for this simple project, but it provides a good overview of how Akka can be used for more time-consuming operations (normally in the fitness function for Chromosomes).

 ## Usage

-The project currently uses [SBT 0.7.7](http://code.google.com/p/simple-build-tool/) for the build.
+The project currently uses [SBT 0.7.x](http://code.google.com/p/simple-build-tool/) for the build.
 To build it locally, run the following from a shell:

 > sbt update package